net-lisias-kspu/Historian/Documentation/Situation_Text.md

 * `Clambering` Used when an EVA Kerbal is climbing over terrain or a vehicle in response to the 'F' climb key.
 * `OnLadder` Used when an EVA Kerbal is holding on to a ladder

-Note also that the special EVA values `RagDolled`, `Clambering` and `OnLadder` take precedence over the flight situations if they have a value specified.
-If no value is specified then the appropriate normal situation is used (e.g. `Flying`, `Landed` etc.)
+Note that if the special EVA values `RagDolled`, `Clambering` and `OnLadder` are defined that they take precedence over the flight situations.
+If no value is specified then the appropriate flight property is used (e.g. `Flying`, `Landed` etc.)

 --
 ### [Documentation Index](../README.md)